Workshop on Application of Big Data in Scientometrics

 Data4Impact is a H2020 research project funded by the European Commission which addresses this problem by capitalising on the latest technological developments in big data technologies and analytics (Natural Language Processing and Machine Learning).
 In order to provide better R&I monitoring and impact assessment, Data4Impact has combined large volumes of structured and unstructured data from different sources and applied its methodology on publicly-funded health research in EU member states over the course of the project.
 A series of indicators were developed on the performance and societal impact of 40+ research programmes in the health domain.
 The comprehensive set of data and indicators combine publication, patent, company/innovation, clinical guidelines, project monitoring, as well as various social media/media and other types of online data.

-Data4Impact will structure this workshop around its Analytical Model of Societal Impact Assessment (AMOSIA).
+Data4Impact structured this workshop around its Analytical Model of Societal Impact Assessment (AMOSIA).
 The analytical model is constructed around four distinct phases of the research lifecycle, including input, throughput, output, and impact as shown in the figure below.
 Relying on novel big data techniques, Data4Impact has gathered data for each analytical phase.
 For a detailed overview of the linkages between these data collected across three dimensions of impact, including academic, economic and societal impact, please refer to the Data4Impact booklet.

 1. Identify and monitor the direct links between research activities and the resulting technological innovations and impact, and